 Enjoy a reading, then hear the story behind the stories during Stories on Sunday with essayist Kirsten Reneau.

-Fun Fact: Kirsten is a past Hippocampus Magazine contributor, and she received a Pushcart Prize nomination for the essay “An Incredibly Brief and Unfinished History of Sound,” which appeared in our March-April 2019 issue.
+All Stories on Sunday guest readers have a connection to Hippocampus Magazine.
+A past contributor, Kirsten received a Pushcart Prize nomination for the essay “An Incredibly Brief and Unfinished History of Sound,” which appeared in our March-April 2019 issue.
+We also published “Bar Bathroom Graffiti in New Orleans: A One Year Catalog” in September-October 2020.
+Both of these essays appear in her debut collection!

 About the Series: Stories on Sundays are bi-monthly readings from a recent/forthcoming work of creative nonfiction followed by an author interview + audience Q&A. Your registration helps fund our contributor payments and other costs associated with running our journal.